apify/apify-docs/sources/academy/webscraping/api_scraping/graphql_scraping/custom_queries.md

 });
 ```

-The final step after making the query is to format the data to match the expected output schema.
+The final step after making the query is to format the data to match the expected dataset schema.

 ## Final code {#final-code}